reble/llvm/sycl/doc/design/CommandGraph.md

 ```

 For a call to `urCommandBufferEnqueueExp` with an `event_list` *EL*,
-command-buffer *CB*, and return event *RE* our implementation has to create and
+command-buffer *CB*, and return event *RE* our implementation has to submit two
-submit two new command-lists for the above approach to work.
+new command-lists for the above approach to work.
 One before
 the command-list with extra commands associated with *CB*, and the other
 after *CB*.
+These two new command-lists are retrieved from the UR queue, which
+will likely reuse existing command-lists and only create a new one in the worst
+case.

 ```mermaid
 flowchart TB